decaylabs/moviedb/README.md

 * Integrate a modal that calls the youtube api and returns a trailer via iframe when clicking on the poster in the movie-details component.

-* Redux action improvements via redux-thunk and a slightly cleaner approach to state changes.
+* Redux action improvements via redux-thunk and a cleaner approach to state changes.